 Another tip-off: If you notice a client list or testimonial page filled with industrial companies, that system may not be able to meet the needs of a research laboratory environment.

 If you still aren’t sure, try floating a few example use cases and see how the vendor responds.
 You’ll know quickly whether the vendor understands your challenges and can help solve your problems.

-Screening chemical inventory systems can be a difficult and time-consuming process — unless you know what to look for.
+Just like screening general EHS software, screening chemical inventory systems can be a difficult and time-consuming process — unless you know what to look for.

 Here are a few things to remember so you don’t get stuck with a lemon:

 - Chemical inventory software should do more than just store information like a spreadsheet — it should help you use that information to improve safety and lower costs.